 4 | Evaluate your headline

 Your headline is one of the most important pieces of your blog post!
-If it’s not enticing enough to readers to click on, they won’t even see the amazing content you have to offer.
+If it’s not enticing enough for readers to click on, they won’t even see the amazing content you have to offer.

 Have trouble with coming up with snazzy headlines for your blog posts?
 Use free tools like CoSchedule’s Headline Analyzer or the Advanced Marketing Institute Headline Analyzer to evaluate your headlines.